VaishnaviK005/Student-Profile-Portal/README.md

 In the Skills category, his soft skills and technical skills are available.
 Similarly categories like projects, achievements,internships and research work provide detailed description about them.

+Screens:
+The institute dashboard starts with a screen to view various batch records.
+This prototype allows you to view batch 2022's records.
+Next screen displays detailed list students with options to view, edit & delete them.

+Student Dashboard: it starts with login page where wow roll no. And password are entered.
+Next screen is menu bar for academics and residential details.
+Next screen is also o9 menu bar for further details.
+The next screen is main screen for academics and divided into three categories current courses, courses taken and attendance in similar way, each category has a main screen and a further screen with various details.

 Additional Features:
 It provides all the details of the students across various domains.
 Each screen after login page has a feature to go to the previous screen, next screen and homepage.Details about every skill,project,inteenship and research experience is provided using the overlay feature at correct positions.